 72hrs in Athens

-Athens is the city that gave birth to democracy and shaped modern society as we know it (and enjoy it) today.
-It counts more than 3,400 years in recorded history and has been a centre of the arts, philosophy, athleticism, knowledge and science since forever.
+Athens is the city that gave birth to democracy and shaped modern society as we know it today.
+It counts more than 3,400 years in recorded history and has been at the centre of the arts, philosophy, athleticism, knowledge and science since almost forever.
 The Classical Athens of centuries ago was a powerful city-state and the cradle of Western civilisation where culture prospered and flourished.
-The heritage of this classical era is apparent all around in the Athens of today, waiting for the visitor to discover the ancient treasures in the plentiful monuments that adorn its streets.
-Apart from the sensation of raw awe inspired by the sheer volume of antiquity, Athens is also a contemporary city, indulging in wonderful weather mostly all year round that makes it an ideal destination, offering a plethora of experiences.
-Let’s have a look at what you should experience if you have 72 hours in the city Athens.
+The heritage of this classical era is apparent all around in the Athens of today, waiting for visitors to discover the ancient treasures in the multitud of monuments that adorn its streets.
+Apart from the sensation of genuine awe inspired by the sheer volume of antiquity, Athens is also a contemporary city, additionally indulging in splendid weather mostly all year round that makes it an ideal destination, offering a plethora of experiences.

-On your second day, after having had your main cultural fix, indulge in a lazy morning and enjoy a delicious, moreish breakfast before you set out to explore the local side of Athens.
-Try the traditional hot Greek coffee, which is a nice thick, aromatic blend, or alternatively, the cold alternative which is a freddo espresso (without milk) or freddo cappuccino (with milk froth).
-And once you’re ready for round two of exploring, the largest shopping high street is located straight ahead from Syntagma Square, where the Greek Parliament is situated with the honorary Tomb of the Unknown Soldier, and is called Ermou.
-It is brimming with quality clothes stores’ primarily and is busy usually most of the time the shops are open.
-Leading all the way down to Monastiraki and Thiseio, you’ll begin to notice that antique shops and stalls begin to appear, selling interesting and raw finds half the time!
+Once you’re ready for round two of exploring, the largest shopping high street is located straight ahead from Syntagma Square, where the Greek Parliament is situated with the honorary Tomb of the Unknown Soldier, called Ermou.
+It is brimming with quality clothes stores primarily and is busy usually most of the time the shops are open.
+Leading all the way down to Monastiraki and Thiseio, you’ll begin to notice that antique shops and stalls begin to appear, selling interesting and raw finds.
 Shops operate from the morning until about 5pm, except for Tuesdays, Thursdays and Fridays when shops close at 9pm, and Saturday until 3pm.
-Since shopping can be a way of losing track of time and a real appetite stimulant, you can take a break and get back to base in order to tuck into an unsurpassed Athenian rooftop gastronomic experience, with a view to die for: the top of the Acropolis!
-And speaking of views, a favourite local spot is Mount Lycabettus (meaning the mount of wolves, as it has been said that it was once the refuge of the wild wolves of Athens).
+Since shopping can be a way of losing track of time and a real stimulant, you can take a break and get back to base in order to tuck into an unsurpassed Athenian rooftop gastronomic experience, with a view to die for: the top of the Acropolis!
+Speaking of views, a favourite local spot is Mount Lycabettus (meaning the mount of wolves, as it has been said that it was once the refuge of the wild wolves of Athens).
 If offers fantastic panoramic views of the Panathinaiko Stadium or Kallimarmaro, the temple of Olympian Zeus, the Parliament and Acropolis.
-It also is the host of a very popular open air concert venue at the top.
+It is also the host of a very popular open air concert venue at the top.
 If you are lucky enough to experience a concert there, you shouldn’t miss the chance due to its phenomenal acoustics.

-Following this guide, in 3 days you will have had a very good grasp of all the important sites.
-Now, what’s next you may wonder...
-Athens is the best starting point for a Greek island adventure, so if you are planning a trip to Greece, it is best that you also experience what Greece is renowned for, all on one go.
+Athens is the best starting point for a Greek island adventure, so if you are planning a trip to Greece, it is best that you also experience what Greece is renowned for, all in one go.